ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     Figure 2: Grace Hopper's log showing a real bug, 1947.

-The compiler tries to make sense of your code, but if your code has **syntax errors**, you will see error messages displayed below the code.
+The compiler tries to run your code, but if your code has **syntax errors**, you will see error messages displayed below the code.
 Compiler error messages will tell the line number that the compiler found the error and the type of error.
 The error messages are not always easy to understand and sometimes the actual error is before the line that the compiler says is the problem.

-Debugging can be frustrating but you will get better at it with practice!
+Watch the following video to see that all coders get bugs.
+Debugging is a normal part of coding.
+It can be frustrating at times, but you will get better at it with practice!
 Sometimes another pair of eyes really helps, so ask a friend if you get stuck or try explaining your code line by line to someone or even a rubber duck. |Rubber duck debugging| is a lot of fun!

+.. youtube:: auv10y-dN4s
+    :width: 700
+    :height: 400
+    :align: center

 Let's practice debugging some code!

 |Exercise| **Check Your Understanding: Mixed up programs**